 Dominic’s parents actively participated in sports in their youths.
 His father Wolfgang Thiem played, football and also served as a tennis coach in 1997 at Bresnik’s academy, Vienna while his mother Karin Thiem also coached a tennis team and a school dance group, little wonder they influenced Dominic Thiem to tow the path of sports from his childhood.
 Dominic has a younger brother Moritz Thiem who started playing tennis at the age of 9, he was born on 8th December 1999 and is aspiring to be a pro like his brother.

-Is He Gay or He Has a Girlfriend?
+Is He Gay or Does He Has a Girlfriend?

 There had been rumors on the media that the sportsman is gay, however, this has not been substantiated beyond any reasonable doubt.
 Though the star is busy with his career and has not bothered to address such rumor as he is a man of few words, it is safe to say that his sexual orientation is straight because he has been seen on dates with women and he is currently in an open relationship with a French female tennis star.